 The craft of writing is what I enjoy the most; it’s my comfort zone and I know this is why I love teaching creative writing because for a few hours a week I share my passion for the English language, its nuances, its flexibility, the chance to experiment, and the fire of imagination.

-I noticed repetition in the stories with Mum, as I interviewed her over four years, yet the telling was different.
+As I interviewed Mum over four years, I noticed repetition in her stories, yet the telling was different.
 Dad, an entertaining raconteur repeated the same tales with or without embellishments.
-I don’t see writing them down as counter-productive, rather I consider the stories are part of our family lore, they’ve made an impression to be retained over the span of a lifetime (in my parents’ case, 80 plus years).
+I don’t see writing them down as counter-productive, rather I consider the stories are part of our family lore, they’ve made an impression to be retained for a lifetime (in my parents’ case, 80 plus years).
 I want to record the memorable ones, work out why they remain important.
 Retain them for future generations because idiosyncratic tales make each family unique.
 I regret not recording Dad before Dementia robbed his memory.

 For Mum Mairi Neil